 What you can expect to experience while on the job

-Employment of bioengineers and biomedical engineers is projected to grow 6 percent from 2020 to 2030, about as fast as the average for all occupations.
-About 1,400 openings for bioengineers and biomedical engineers are projected each year, on average, over the decade.
+Employment of bioengineers and biomedical engineers is projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.
+About 1,200 openings for bioengineers and biomedical engineers are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available